Deaf culture: Background

 The community may include hearing family members of deaf people and sign-language interpreters who identify with Deaf culture.
 It does not automatically include all people who are deaf or hard-of-hearing.
 As educator and American Sign Language interpreter Anna Mindess writes, "it is not the extent of hearing loss that defines a member of the deaf community but the individual's own sense of identity and resultant actions."
-As with all social groups that a person chooses to belong to, a person is a member of the Deaf community if they identify as a member of the community and the community accept them as a member of the community.
+As with all social groups that a person chooses to belong to, a person is a member of the deaf community if they identify and the communities accept them as so.

 Deaf culture is recognized under Article 30, Paragraph 4 of the United Nations Convention on the Rights of Persons with Disabilities, which states that "Persons with disabilities shall be entitled, on an equal basis with others, to recognition and support of their specific cultural and linguistic identity, including sign languages and deaf culture."

 Deaf culture is as well recognized in the statement presented at the 21st International Conference on Education of the Deaf in 2010 in Vancouver, Canada, where the more than 60 countries that participated in it agreed that "Despite this 'disability mindset,' Deaf citizens positively contribute to societies that embrace diversity and creativity.
 They enhance their nations in areas of education, economic activity, politics, arts and literature.
-For Deaf people, It is an inalienable right to be acknowledged as a linguistic and cultural minority integral to every society."
+For Deaf people, it is an inalienable right to be acknowledged as a linguistic and cultural minority integral to every society."

 In Deaf culture, "sumain" refers to people who communicate with each other using their hands.
 Marla Berkowitz, a Certified Deaf ASL interpreter, describes it as "a coined word from two languages – Su – your; main – hands".